-If the pH is above 6.0, than the soil is has a pH that is too high and you need to raise it (also known as making it more acidic).
+If the pH is above 6.0, then the soil has a pH that is too high and you need to lower it (also known as making it more acidic).
 Lower the pH around the hydrangea bush by either spraying the ground with a weak vinegar solution or using a high acid fertilizer, like those made for azaleas and rhododendron.
 Remember that you need to adjust the soil where all the roots are.
-This will be about 1 – 2 feet beyond the edge of the plant all the way into the base of the plant.
+This will be about 1 to 2 feet (30 to 60 cm.) beyond the edge of the plant all the way into the base of the plant.

 If the test comes back that there is not enough aluminum, then you need to do a hydrangea color soil treatment that consists of adding aluminum to the soil.
 You can add aluminum sulfate to the soil but do so in small amounts through the season, as this can burn the roots.

 If you would like to change your hydrangea from blue to pink, you have a more difficult task ahead of you but it is not impossible.
 The reason that turning a hydrangea pink is more difficult is there is no way to take the aluminum out of the soil.
 The only thing you can do is try to raise the pH of the soil to a level where the hydrangea bush can no longer take in the aluminum.
 You can raise the pH of the soil by adding lime or a high phosphorus fertilizer to the soil over the area where the hydrangea plant’s roots are.
-Remember that this will be at least 1-2 feet outside the edges of the plant all the way into the base.
+Remember that this will be at least 1 to 2 feet (30 to 60 cm.) outside the edges of the plant all the way into the base.